AchilleasEconomopoulos/Tower-Defense/README.md

 - Implement collision detection.
 - Implement the logic of the game.

+## Keys
+- Press T to place a tower if one is available in the tower pool.
+- Press R to remove a tower and put it back into the tower pool.

 <br></br>
 #### For further information, the full description of the project can be found **[here](CG_Project_2019.pdf)**.